 By 1974, he was sent to an upstate New York correctional facility as part of a new rehab program designed for the city’s youthful drug offenders and the domino effect of petty crimes that ensued.
 An equally young guy, Rob Landis, was a counselor running a musical therapy program.
 Surprised to learn that this gangly, overgrown “kid” (Bert was in his mid-20s, with a cherub smile that could charm the devil) could actually sing, he immediately put the spotlight on the new “star” of his in-house band.
 Oh—and the stories Bert told!
 He was once a part of the baroque-rock group The Left Banke, a lead in both coasts’ casts of Hair, a performer at Woodstock (who received the first standing ovation), and had three major-label albums under his belt.
 Tall tales, Landis assumed, until he learned otherwise.
-They were given permission to leave the barbed-wired walls and play in the church cafe of a nearby college town, Brockport, along the Erie Canal.
+They were given permission to leave the premises and play in the church cafe of a nearby college town, Brockport, along the Erie Canal.

 I pieced together some of this on a recent road trip, wanting to get a feel of the upstate purgatory that Bert, a street-savvy city-kid, inhabited after being released.
 I even drove to Medina, (a good half-hour, longer if hoofed/hitch-hiked, which Bert did once in a bust-out) where I thought the rehab/correctional institution to be.
 I passed two on the way out of the college town, in Albion and Orleans, a grim reminder of our country’s love affair with incarceration as the answer to our ills.